aleshaleksey/fansys23/04-combat.md

 - ["Light"](10-conditions-types.md#light) and ["Lightning"](10-conditions-types.md#electricity-lightning) will deal 1 point of damage directly to HP for every 2 dice of damage dealt.
 For example if an attack deals 2d4 or 3d4 of light damage to MP, it will cause 1 point of damage to HP, if it deals 4d4 or 5d4 light damage to MP, it will cause 2 points of damage to HP.

 1. Entities that do not have a CON score may use their CHA score instead.

 ___
+#### Non-lethal damage

+Damage, Non-lethal damage is damage that is delivered specifically to parts of an entity which are not essential for it to continue its existence.
+For humanoids, beasts or dragons, this means be aiming carefully to avoid dealing damage to vital organs or causing excessive bleeding or internal bleeding.
+Non-lethal damage acts like normal damage, with the following exceptions:

+- If "non-lethal" damage takes the target to, or below, 0 HP, the target is ["unconscious"](10-conditions-types.md#unconscious) instead of dying (or ["helpless"](10-conditions-types.md#helpless) if immune to "unconscious").
+- Non-lethal damage does not cause bleeding (in those cases where the damage otherwise would cause bleeding).
+- Non-lethal damage dealt to a target at, or below, 0 HP is ALWAYS considered lethal.

+Natural melee attacks and all supernatural attacks (see below) can be declared as "non-lethal" before rolling the attack roll (or before the target attempts its saving throw).

+- Melee attacks can be made "non lethal" at a -5 penalty to the attack roll.
+If the weapon deals only "percussive" damage, however, there is no penalty.
+- Ranged weapon attacks cannot be made non-lethal unless otherwise stated for the particular ranged weapon.
+- Supernatural attacks are generally lethal, unless otherwise stated for the specific attack.
+A group may rule that it may be made non-lethal with a [spellworking](05-skills.md#spellworking) roll (Threshold = **20 + [MP dice expended]**).
+If the attempt fails, lethal damage is dealt.

+___
 #### Massive Damage